Corporate Governance

 • Entities of which the Group is the major shareholder (holding 10% or more of shares issued).

-2. Outside Directors, etc. shall not be the close relatives of Directors and Audit & Supervisory Board Members of the Group.
+2. Outside Director shall not be the close relatives of Director and Audit & Supervisory Board Members of the Group.

 • "Close relatives" are defines as spouse, blood relatives within third degree of kinship, and relatives living together.

-3. Furthermore, Outside Directors, etc. shall not possess any reason by which they are reasonably deemed ineligible as an independent and neutral officer.
+3. Furthermore, Outside Director shall not possess any reason by which they are reasonably deemed ineligible as an independent and neutral officer.

-4. Outside Directors, etc. shall ensure to satisfy the independence and neutrality criteria set forth in this Standards on an ongoing basis even after the appointment as Officer.
+4. Outside Director shall ensure to satisfy the independence and neutrality criteria set forth in this Standards on an ongoing basis even after the appointment as Officer.

 1. Method of Calculating Performance-Linked Remuneration

 Stock compensation serves as an incentive to increase corporate value over the long term.
-The number of our shares to be issued will be determined by annually granting and accumulating the base points calculated according to the amount obtained by multiplying the base amount by the stock compensation composition ratio (10%), and after the conclusion of the medium-term management plan, varying the cumulative value of the base points within the range of 0% to 200% according to the achievement level of the business performance targets in the medium-term management plan.
-As with bonuses, the performance indicators utilized include the consolidated operating income margin and profit margin attributable to owners of the parent, which have been positioned as key performance indicators (KPIs) for the medium-term management plan.
+The number of our shares to be issued is determined by annually granting and accumulating the base points calculated according to the amount obtained by multiplying the base amount by the stock compensation composition ratio (12%), and after the conclusion of the medium-term management plan, varying the cumulative value of the base points within the range of 0% to 150% according to the achievement level of the business performance targets in the medium-term management plan.
+As with bonuses, the performance indicators utilized include the consolidated operating profit, consolidated ROE (Return On Equity), TSR (Total Shareholder Return), ESG external evaluation, employee engagement, etc., which have been positioned as key performance indicators in the medium-term management plan.
 In doing so, we aim to ensure our values are aligned with those of shareholders and to further motivate officers to contribute to corporate performance.

 2. Method of Deciding on Remuneration, etc.